Wild West Dynasty

-Wild West Dynasty is a city-building simulation video game released in February 2023 on Steam developed by Moon Punch Studio and published by Toplitz Productions.
+Wild West Dynasty is a Western city-building simulation video game released on February 16, 2023 for early access on Steam, developed by Moon Punch Studio and published by Toplitz Productions.
 Set in 19th-century Western United States, players can build their own ranch, provide food and wealth and more settlers join their settlements for happiness.
 The player can build, grow, and manage a town around it in an effort to "become the most powerful man in the West.".
+The game received its full release on August 22, 2024.